azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 Roadmap
 -------

--   Introduce separate research technologies for discovery and cluster remotes, this avoiding having to mess with vanilla technology.
+-   Introduce separate research technologies for discovery and cluster remotes, thus avoiding having to mess with vanilla technology.
+-   Introduce optional support for automatically moving artillery ammo from third-party mods into their own ammo category, thus enabling multiple cluster remotes without requiring additional mod integration.
+-   Introduce ability to have a singular artillery cluster remote shortcut with ability to switch between the per-ammo-category cluster remotes using custom input bindings.

 Credits
 -------

 This is a continuation/fork of the original [Advanced Artillery Remotes](https://mods.factorio.com/mod/AdvArtilleryRemotes) mod, implemented and maintained by [Dockmeister](https://mods.factorio.com/user/Dockmeister).
 Many thanks to the original author for both implementing the original mod, and for releasing it under a Free (as in Freedom) license, thus making it possible to learn from it and make improvements.

+Manny thanks to [kommade](https://mods.factorio.com/user/kommade), author of the [AtomicArtillery2](https://mods.factorio.com/mod/AtomicArtillery2) for porting the mod to Factorio 2.0.

 License